 Material use and packaging waste

-So how do banding and shrinkwrap measure up when it comes to material usage and packaging waste?
+So how do bands and sleeves stack up when it comes to material efficiency and waste reduction?
+Let’s take a closer look.

 Full coverage vs. smart coverage